310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Chiaki %}
 Heheh, but to be fair, the current situation feels like it’s been giving us a handful of headaches.

-I only got the report after the fact, so I don't know what sort of conversation actually took place, but as I understand it, the Okinawan idols asked for our help, right?
+I only got the report after the fact, so I don’t know what sort of conversation actually took place, but as I understand it, the Okinawan idols asked for our help, right?
 {% endbubble %}

 {% bubble Tetora %}